syncfusion-content/windowsforms-docs/WindowsForms/CheckBox/faq/How-to-Databind-a-CheckBoxAdv-to-Integer-Field-Data-in-SQL-Database.md

 {% endhighlight %}
 {% endtabs %}

-N > The field binded to IntValue poperty of CheckBoxAdv should contain -1 or 0 or 1 as value.
+N > The field binded to IntValue property of CheckBoxAdv should contain -1 or 0 or 1 as value.

 ![DataBinding CheckBoxAdv with Database](FAQ_images/FAQ_img2.png)